Distribution of Child Pornography in MA

 Child Enticement & Exploitation

-Child enticement and exploitation entails behavior by an adult attempts tries to initiate sexual activity or a sexual relationship with a child, usually via contact online—particularly through social networking sites, chat rooms, bulletin boards, instant messaging, and email.
+Child enticement and exploitation entails behavior by an adult who tries to initiate sexual activity or a sexual relationship with a child, usually via contact online—particularly through social networking sites, chat rooms, bulletin boards, instant messaging, and email.
 Conviction of these charges includes extensive prison time.